 In front of a packed 100,000 strong crowd, Bill Suitor, resplendent in an American Flag jumpsuit that put Evel Knieval to shame, launched from the top of the stadium and rocketed into the air, shooting around in a large arc along the running track, before landing perfectly on a small white circle.
 It was Bond in Thunderball.
 It was Buck Rodgers in the 21st Century.
 It was bloody brilliant.

 "That thing literally exploded off that stage.
 I have never had it take off like that in my life," Bill said when he realised he was still alive.
 Mr Suitor, we salute you.

 Where do we start?
 Seriously terrifying and awe-inspiring in equal measure.
 Based in the Chinese capital you knew a helluva lot of fireworks would be involved, but the sheer scale and amount of them was simply astonishing.

 Featuring 15,000 performers, and costing an eye-watering $100million, Beijing ‘08 didn’t just raise the bar, but has likely set the standard for similar stages for the next century.
 2008 will no doubt be talked about in 2108.
 Everyone will likely have a particular moment, through the two segments of the ceremony named ‘Brilliant Civilisation’ and ‘Glorious Era’.

 At the now-iconic Bird’s Nest stadium, breath couldn’t help but be taken away as the flame was passed on to former Olympic gymnast Li Ning.
-Li, to the shock and delight of the audience, appeared to spontaneously jettison off into the air, before circumventing the inside-roof, skywalking spectacularly around the arena’s neck accompanied who was suspended by wires, then appeared to run horizontally along the top of the stadium and lit the Olympic cauldron.
+Li, to the shock and delight of the audience, appeared to spontaneously jettison off into the air, before circumventing the inside-roof, skywalking spectacularly around the arena’s neck suspended by wires, then appeared to run horizontally along the top of the stadium and lit the Olympic cauldron.
 A nation of over 1.3billion people has produced the grandest of opening ceremonies.